Jojain/Nales-cadquery/README.md

 - Code synthesis through the GUI (Selector synthesis, Assembly constraint synthesis, etc)
 - And much more (you can propose improvements you would like to see)

-There is still a lot of idea that could be implemented but giving how the CadQuery is at this moment it may be difficult to implement some of them (like bringing full GUI handling of model creation), roadmap is allowed to evolve as the project takes shape.
+Roadmap is allowed to evolve as the project takes shape, any idea or contribution is welcome.

 ## Installation